Terry Moran: Nightline

 Moran began in 2005 as co-anchor of Nightline along with Martin Bashir and Cynthia McFadden.
 Nightline began airing live each night while also switching to three topics a night.
 Frazier Moore of the Associated Press after Ted Koppel left Nightline said it shifted into full default mode with its three anchors.
 Moran reported from Baghdad the week of November 28.

 In April 2006, Moran said of how Nightline was five months after Koppel left, "I think we're beginning in a way that's convincing our audience that we're going to remain serious."
 In May 2006, Moran reported on Arlington National Cemetery, Section 60, where members of the fallen in Afghanistan and Iraq are laid to rest.
 It was Memorial Day.
 Jack Bryant was interviewed about his son, Jay, who had been killed on November 20, 2004, when his convoy had been attacked.
 Moran asked, "Weren't you disappointed when he didn't return home?"
 Bryant answered disingenuously.
 In reflection, Bryant wished he could have told Moran that he was devastated.
 In Matt Welch's book, McCain: The Myth of a Maverick, Moran said, "Everywhere he goes, McCain takes on all comers.
 All questions."
 In May 2007, Moran and Matt Stuart reported that former Vice president Al Gore was harshly critical of President Bush in his book, The Assault on Reason.
 In April 2007, Moran wrote a blog item entitled "Don’t Feel Too Sorry for the Dukies."
 The Duke lacrosse team had forty-six members.
 Three of them raised $800 for strippers.
 In Dylan Gwinn's book Bias in the Booth: An Insider Exposes How the Sports Media Distort the News, Gwinn thought Moran and others were wrong about the Duke three.
 The Duke three were falsely accused of rape by Crystal Mangum.
 On April 11, 2007, North Carolina Attorney General Roy Cooper dropped all charges and declared the three players innocent.
 Cooper stated that the charged players were victims of a "tragic rush to accuse."
 Om September 24, 2007, Moran interviewed Kanye West along with West's mother Donda.
 In October 2007, he and Rym Momtaz reported on GodTube, the Christian response to YouTube.
 In January 2008, Moran would interview Vice President Cheney, this time on Nightline, about torture at Guantanamo Bay.
 In February 2008, Moran said, "The new son of Camelot.
 Ted and Caroline Kennedy pass the torch to Barack Obama to carry the legacy of JFK".
-David Wright proclaimed, "The audacity of hope had it's rendezvous with destiny. ...
+David Wright proclaimed, "The audacity of hope had its rendezvous with destiny. ...
 Obama is now an adopted son of Camelot".
 On March 19, 2008, Moran, interviewed Democratic presidential candidate Obama.
 On September 16, 2008, Moran and Arash Ghadishah reported on how Lisi Harrison's The Clique had taken young American women by storm.
 A few days later, he reported on the Republican party's candidate John McCain changing his mind on such things like regulating Wall Street.
 McCain was a champion of financial deregulation in 1999 with the repeal of the Glass-Steagall Act.